 Community education expenditures include all costs related to informing and educating the Australian community of, and inviting their active involvement in global justice, development and humanitarian issues.
 This includers the costs of research, producing and distributing materials, the cost of conducting educational campaigns and the cost of personnel involved in these activities.

-The total amount of \$1,140,266 (2021: \$1,120,548) are classified as Recognised Development Expenditure (RDE)
+The total amount of \$1,300,642 (2022: \$1,140,266) is classified as Recognised Development Expenditure (RDE).

 7 Cash and Cash Equivalents